Rotman Problem Solving Challenge

 Since the live presentation component is a key part of the evaluation process, we are unable to consider you for an award if you cannot give your presentation in person.

 When you start planning your journey, please remember to ensure that you meet the visa requirements to enter Canada.

 Can Rotman reimburse me for my travel expenses?

 Participants are responsible for the full cost of travelling to and from Toronto as well as accommodation and any other expenses incurred while staying in the city.

 I require an invitation letter in order to obtain a visa to visit Rotman.
 Will this be provided?

 Yes, send an email to firstname.lastname@example.org as soon as you have confirmed that you will be coming to Rotman, along with the requirements for the letter, and we will prepare it for you.

 Should I register if I have already received an admissions offer with a scholarship?

 Definitely.
 For example, if you had a $10,000 award and won first place overall, you would be awarded the balance of $80,000.
-Regardless of your current scholarship, you would also still be eligible for the full amount for both the top individual written/interview awards and all group awards in addition to your existing funding.
+Regardless of your current scholarship, you would also still be eligible for the full amount for both the top individual awards and all team awards in addition to your existing funding.
 But more than anything else, this is a fantastic opportunity to experience Rotman before the program begins, interact with faculty, staff and, most importantly, future classmates!